 SAICA reports that it provides technical assistance to the ASB’s standard-setting process and issue of local guidance.
 Additionally, SAICA participates in roundtable discussions with the ASB when formulating draft responses to discussion papers and exposure drafts issued by the IPSASB.

 The Committees are maintained and managed by SAICA’s Project Director: Legal and Discipline with the objective of investigating and disciplining its members’ professional behavior.
-SAICA and the Independent Regulatory Board for Auditors (IRBA) are working together in order to avoid an overlap with the scope of IRBA’s I&D system.
+SAICA and the IRBA are working together to avoid an overlap with the scope of the Independent Regulatory Board for Auditors (IRBA)’s I&D system.
 The process between SAICA and the IRBA with regards to the investigation and discipline of SAICA members who are Registered Auditors are a part of the SAICA By-Laws.

 While SAICA indicates that it already does liaise with the IRBA on matters related to Registered Auditors and with the Commercial Crimes Unit of the South African Police Services where persons are found to be ‘holding out’ as Chartered Accountants in violation of the Chartered Accountants Designation (Private) Act 67 of 1993, the institute plans to engage with the Commercial Crimes Unit to establish a more formal process for reporting serious crimes and offences which have come to SAICA’s attention through its I&D processes.

 SAICA demonstrates that it contributes to both the international and local standard-setting processes through a variety of means.
-SAICA members serve on the FRSC and the Financial Reporting Technical Committee—a technical committee established by the FRSC to assist in the execution of its responsibilities.
+SAICA members serve on the FRSC and the Financial Reporting Technical Committee (FRTC)—a technical committee established by the FRSC to assist in the execution of its responsibilities.
 After soliciting feedback from its members, the institute submits comments to IASB-issued documents as well as FRSC pronouncements.
 In addition, SAICA nominates members and/or supports members of the FRSC to serve on IFRS Foundation committees.
-SAICA indicates that it has representatives on the Trustees of the IFRS Foundation, IASB, IFRS Interpretations Committee, IFRS Advisory Council, the ASAF (Accounting Standards Advisory Forum), the SME Implementation Group, and the Emerging Economies Group, among others.
+SAICA indicates that it has representatives on the Trustees of the IFRS Foundation, IASB, IFRS Interpretations Committee, IFRS Advisory Council, the ASAF (Accounting Standards Advisory Forum), the SME Implementation Group, and the Emerging Economies Group (EEG), among others.

 Moreover, to support the implementation process of IFRS, since 20011, SAICA has partnered with the Johannesburg Stock Exchange (JSE) to establish the Financial Reporting Investigations Panel (FRIP) to review referred instances of potential non-compliance with IFRS for JSE listed companies.
 The JSE carries out a proactive monitoring process whereby the financial statements of every listed company are reviewed at least once every five years to identify areas of non-compliance with IFRS.
 Where necessary, cases are referred to the FRIP.
 The JSE penalizes companies depending on the nature of non-compliance and at the same time reports the auditors and professional members involved to the respective professional bodies — the Independent Regulatory Board for Auditors and SAICA.
-Based on the results and feedback from the JSE, SAICA is able to better identify IFRS implementation challenges and organize activities to address these issues.
+Based on the results and feedback from the JSE, SAICA can better identify IFRS implementation challenges and organize activities to address these issues.